marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Each tag key can be up to 128 Unicode characters in length, and each tag value can be up to 256 Unicode characters in length
 - can achieve at least 3,500 `PUT/COPY/POST/DELETE` and 5,500 `GET/HEAD` requests per second per prefix in a bucket
 - no limits for the number of connections made to your bucket
+- encrypted buckets have a upper limit and will throttle requests due to the KMS encrypt request account limit.

 #### S3 Object Lambda